Haiko-Schurz/RNS-sequencing-analysis/README.md

       Multimapping = Mapped over two regions or multiple regions – Alignment is not confident

 *It is all about the amount of fragments you captured during sequencing and aligning to the Reference Genome.
 Therefore the more you count, the better.
 We use gene count as proxy for gene expression.*

-•	Generated gene count tables (Quantification step).
-We do not use HTSeq count due to mapping not strand-specific, which STAR does
-•	Although we refer to counting “genes” – these can also refer to as transcripts, exons, or any other type of feature.
+- Generated gene count tables (Quantification step).
+We do not use HTSeq count due to mapping not strand-specific, which STAR does although we refer to counting “genes” – these can also refer to as transcripts, exons, or any other type of feature.

 **5.Get raw count table from STAR alignment output using 05_Count_tables.sh**